 Life is one overarching journey that is laden with side trips.
 Some are dead ends while others lead onto something bigger and what you find here comes from those roots.

-My venturing into web publishing is part of that narrative but that is not a story for here though there is an ever present danger that I could lapse into that rut because it is the story of how this and other websites of mine came to be.
+My venturing into web publishing is part of that narrative but that is not a story for here even if there is an ever-present danger that I could lapse into that rut because it is the story of how this and other websites of mine came to be.

 Those more domestic wanderings are more important at the moment but they would continue anyway.
-Thus, there is a two track process in action: more organic learning about countries that I already know well together with more concerted efforts for countries that are very new to me.
-The latter was ongoing when the pandemic hit so a possible trip to Colorado during the summer of 2020 did not happen though the research remains valuable.
+Thus, there is a two-track process in action: more organic learning about countries that I already know well together with more concerted efforts for countries that are very new to me.
+The latter was ongoing when the pandemic hit so a possible trip to Colorado during the summer of 2020 did not happen but the research remains valuable.

-What may help with that is that I cannot add tales of solo urban explorations to an outdoors so this is a place for those.
-After all, it feels mean to go away somewhere to go away somewhere and not tell anyone about it afterwards.
+What may help with that is that I cannot add tales of solo urban explorations to an outdoors blog so this is a place for those.
+After all, it feels mean to go away somewhere and not tell anyone about it afterwards.
 That it then acts as a record of one's travels adds extra motivation as well.

 It might be the land of my birth and upbringing but Ireland has much that I have yet to explore.
 It is the south-west of the island that I know best though other parts have seen my passage too.
 Western and north-western parts of what is billed the Wild Atlantic Way remain unseen and the newer Ireland's Ancient East contains more that I yet to savour.
 Whenever I go to Ireland, other things always eat up the available time so a bit more planning is needed to address my oversights.